-Per the previous question, U.S. law requires employers to pay all of the costs associated with the PERM process.
-That same U.S. law also mandates that if the DOL discovers that the employer did not pay these costs (or that the employer sought reimbursement from the foreign worker for these costs) the employer will be investigated by a U.S. government agency, and could face hefty financial fines and other penalties.
+Per the previous discussion, U.S. law requires employers to pay all costs associated with the PERM process.
+That same U.S. law also mandates that if the DOL discovers that the employer did not pay these costs (or that the employer sought reimbursement from the foreign worker for these costs) the employer will be investigated by the U.S. government, and could face hefty financial fines and other penalties.

-If the foreign worker stops working for your company for any reason, you are required to notify the DOL (if you are in the PERM part of the process) or USCIS (if you are at the I-140 or I-485 part of the process) that you no longer employ the worker.
-If you do not notify the appropriate agency, you may incur a penalty or fine.
+If you no longer intend to employ the foreign worker, because he or she stops working for you for any reason or otherwise indicates he or she will not work for you upon receiving a green card, you might need to notify the DOL (if you are in the PERM part of the process) or USCIS (if you are at the I-140 or I-485 part of the process).

-Please note that you may incur other liabilities during this process and it is highly recommended that you consult an immigration attorney specializing in employment-based immigration.
+Please note that an employer might incur other liabilities during this process, for which reason it's wise to consult an immigration attorney specializing in employment-based immigration.

 As the employer/sponsor, it is your responsibility to ensure that all of the information you provide to USCIS and the DOL is completely accurate and correct to the best of your knowledge.
 If you accidentally make a mistake on the PERM or I-140 applications, these applications can be denied.